smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 > 📘 ERC-677 Token Standard
 >
-> LINK conforms to the ERC-677 token standard, and extension of ERC-20.
+> LINK conforms to the ERC-677 token standard, an extension of ERC-20.
 This standard is what enables data to be encoded in token transfers.
 This is integral to the Request and Receive cycle.
 [Click here](https://github.com/ethereum/EIPs/issues/677) to learn more about ERC-677.

 # 3. Interacting with Chainlink Oracles